mcbookshelf/bookshelf/modules/bs.time/README.md

 ## ⌚ Bookshelf Time

-Get system time information effortlessly.
+Access the real-world system time from Minecraft datapacks.
+Get hours, minutes, and seconds for time-based events.

 ### ✨ Features